ViktoriaHb/BunchOfProjects/README.md

 Here are several projects I have developed both privately and during my time at university, showcasing my coding skills and technical expertise.
 Im going to add more porjects with time.

+## First Adventure Game

+**Description**
+A small Project that i coded in Godot with the Help of Brackey's "How to make a Video Game in Godot" tutorial

+**technologies Used**
+- **Programming Language: GDScrpit

+**Features**
+- Movement with WASD and Arrow keys
+- Coin collecting and a counter at the end of the map
+- One slime enemy

+**Challenges Overcome:**
+- Learning a complelty new Engine after working with Unity for a while
+- Understanding the fundamentals of 2D Games

 ## PDF to MP3 Converter

 **Description:**